capport-wg/7710bis/README.md

    secure stance, these interception techniques will become less effective and/or more intrusive.

-   This document describes a DHCP ([RFC2131]) option (Captive-Portal) and an IPv6 Router Advertisement (RA) ([RFC4861]) extension that informs clients that they are behind a captive-portal enforcement device and how to contact an API for more information.
+   This document describes a DHCPv4 [RFC2131] and DHCPv6 [RFC8415]
+   option (Captive-Portal) and an IPv6 Router Advertisement (RA) [RFC4861] option that informs clients that they are behind a captive- portal enforcement device and the API endpoint that the host can contact for more information.

    This document replaces RFC 7710 [RFC7710].